kr/goven/Readme.md

 - always clones the default branch (usually master)
 - does not handle GOPATH with more than one entry
 - needs better error checking and argument handling
-- does not attempt to handle updating an already-vendored package
 - probably doesn't work on Windows

 If you use this tool, I suggest doing it on a clean checkout.